said-alrove/frontend-store/README.md

 ![](readme/comments.png)

-Now, I also learnt how to optimize the page load by doing a few things:
+Now, I also learned how to optimize the page load by doing a few things:

 1.- Compressing images to make them lighter by using [this page](https://tinypng.com/).